CrazyCraftix/tsyncs/README.md

 If you want to change the value of a mutex by clicking in the middle of the mutex and typing in the new value or dragging your mouse or finger left and right.

-You can change the simulation speed by using the slider in the `Animation Speed` bottom right corner.
+You can change the simulation speed by using the slider in the `Ticks per Second` bottom right corner.
 The simulation speed represents the number of ticks per second.
 One tick will reduce the remaining time of the active task by one.

-You can also pause the animation by clicking the `Pause` button. if the animation is paused, a text field with the remaining ticks will be displayed.
+You can also pause the animation by clicking the Pause ⏸ button.
+If the animation is paused, a text field with the remaining ticks will be displayed.
 You can change the remaining ticks by clicking on the text field and typing in the new value or dragging your mouse or finger left and right.
 You can also run a single tick by clicking the `Single Step` button.
+By clicking Play ▶️ you can continue the automatic simulation.
 ### File format
 You can Import and Export your task as CSV files.
 The CSV file has the following header:
 ```csv